the-global-hackathon/CasperLabs-Developer-Community/October-13-through-15--CIS-LA-Hackathon:-GraphQL-Interface-Challenge.md

 Read data from the network and use our GraphQL APIs in a new, surprising way.
 You might build a project from the ground up, using an existing open source project, or leverage a cloud service you are familiar with.

 ## Rules
-- Your project must use our GraphQL API in some way
+- Your project must use our GraphQL API in some way.
-- All projects must be approved by CasperLabs mentor to be eligible
+- All projects must be approved by CasperLabs mentor to be eligible.
-- No using code from another team
+- No using code from another team.
-- Only projects with a working demo can be judged
+- Only projects with a working demo can be judged.
-- Project needs to be public (Gituhb, Gitlab etc.) to be judged
+- Project needs to be public (Gituhb, Gitlab etc.) to be judged.
-- Project must be OpenSource
+- Project must be OpenSource.
-- No CasperLabs staff may participate
+- No CasperLabs staff may participate.
-- Must be submitted on or before Oct 16
+- Must be submitted on or before Oct 16.

 ## Judging Criteria and Guidelines